reiinakano/xcessiv/docs/walkthrough.rst

 After defining your base learners and evaluation metrics, we'll want to ensure they work as expected.

-Xcessiv provides a **Verify on toy data** button that takes your base learner and calculates its metrics on a small sample dataset.
+Xcessiv provides verification functionality that takes your base learner and calculates its metrics on a small sample dataset.

 You can choose between testing it on multiclass data or binary class data.
 Since we'll be using our estimator on the breast cancer dataset, which is binary, we'll want to verify it works on binary class data.
 Click the **Verify on toy data** button and select **Binary data**.
 If nothing went wrong with your setup, you'll be able to see your base learner's hyperparameters with their default values, and the base learner's metrics on the sample binary data.

 .. image:: _static/verified_base_learner.png
    :align: center
    :alt: Verified base learner origin

+When doing an actual project, you'll want to verify your base learner on a sample dataset with the closest possible characteristics to your actual data.

 Finalize your base learner
 ~~~~~~~~~~~~~~~~~~~~~~~~~~